zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

   When the server was loading the "nodeAuthentication" type plugin _pluginId_, it determined that the plugin only handles security actions for a category that was not requested by the server configuration or any plugins.
-Because nothing needed it, the plugin was skipped instead of loaded.
+The plugin was skipped because it was not required.

   **Action:**